 What happens to old movie stars when they finally get retired by Hollywood?
 They often get embalmed, trolleyed out and fed to the press.

 The old pin ‘n’ tuck movie star is wheeled out for a film ceremony.
 Onlooker ‘Q’ revolts at the assembled blind adulation.
 He hates the excesses of stardom and its consequence of the overindulged.
 He notices there are flies swarming around the ‘old cow’ as she moves slowly, grazing on her fans' sentimental frenzy.

-A picture of liquid in slow motion like a thick sea hangs on the reception wall, presenting a stunningly lit logo of bold corpocracy.
+A picture of liquid in slow motion like a thick sea, hangs on the reception wall.
+It presents a stunningly lit logo of bold corpocracy.
 Remember, if you let it, it will take more out of you than you can possibly take out of it.

-I remember I had some old Marvel comics (long gone now) with Loki in them.
-After installing a VST version of an old Roland rack synth I got some of these nicely simple, outdated-and-harsh voices from it and for some reason it made me think about the character of Loki, or at least the Norse version.
-He's the shape shifter who can't be trusted, a Jack Frost figure (not the Disney version).
-Loki is not just the ghost in the machine, he is much more sinister.
+I remember I had some old Marvel comics (long gone) with Loki in them.
+After installing a VST version of an old Roland rack synth I got some of these nicely simple, outdated-and-harsh voices from it, and for some reason it made me think about the character of Loki, or at least the Norse version.
+He's the shape shifter, or a Jungian trickster who can't be trusted.
+A prehistoric Jack Frost (and not the indulgent Disney version).
+Loki is not just the ghost in the machine, he is much, much more sinister.

 in 2001 I met a driving instructor who hated cars and Long-John Silvered to be a pirate on the open sea.
 He's the only Pirate-in-Waiting who doesn't know he's an albatross.

 A character based on the book ‘The Lightning Cage’ by Alan Wall, involving an obscure 18th century poet detained at an asylum and his eventual 'release' through trepanation.